ufal/npfl129/labs/faq.md

   which creates a branch `master`; if you want a different name, change the last argument to `master:BRANCH_NAME`.

-  You can then commit to this branch and push it to some your repository.
+  You can then commit to this branch and push it to your repository.

   To merge the current course repository with your branch, run
   ```